Canon 7D vs Sony A7R III

-The Canon EOS 7D and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in September 2009 and October 2017.
+The Canon EOS 7D and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2009 and October 2017.
 The 7D is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (7D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (7D) and a full frame (A7R III) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 42.2 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 7D and the Sony A7R III.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 7D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 7D and the Sony A7R III are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (26 percent) than the Canon 7D.
 Moreover, the A7R III is markedly lighter (24 percent) than the 7D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.